rahulkhairwar/rahulkhairwar/README.md

 ## Hi there, I'm Rahul. 👋
 <br />
-### I'm a passionate Software Engineer, who is equally as enthusiastic about people!
+I'm a passionate Software Engineer, who is equally as enthusiastic about people!

-Currently working as a Lead Backend Engineer at [Kredivo Group](https://www.linkedin.com/company/kredivo-group/mycompany/), based in Singapore.
+Currently working as an Engineering Manager at [Kredivo Group](https://www.linkedin.com/company/kredivo-group/mycompany/), based in Singapore.

 <table><tr><td valign="top" width="50%">